IEA-Paris/PPIAS/content/articles/brains-that-pull-the-triggers/3rd-conference-on-syndrome-e/SynE3_2017_11_plasticity-of-empathy-and-prosocial-motivation.md

 I will show first results of the _ReSource Project_, a large-scale multi-methodological one-year secular mental training program in which participants were trained in different 3-month mental training modules focusing on a) attention-based mindfulness, b) prosocial motivation and compassion, and c) perspective taking on self and others.
 Training-related changes were assessed on measures of functional and structural brain plasticity, social cognition and prosocial behavior as well as stress and health markers.
 Finally, I will discuss the potential use of these scientific findings for addressing concrete societal problems as well as their limitations.

-<Youtube yt="TOa-sPMDNGg" caption="Plasticity of Empathy and Prosocial Motivation: From Outgroup Hate to Ingroup Favouritism" start="false" stop="false"></Youtube>
+<Youtube yt="TOa-sPMDNGg" caption="Plasticity of Empathy and Prosocial Motivation: From Outgroup Hate to Ingroup Favouritism"></Youtube>